arnaudlayec/odoo-community-alayec/project_role_visibility/readme/DESCRIPTION.rst

 * existing and Odoo's native security access rules of project `Visibility`
 * the `project_role` OCA module for project roles management and users assignments

-This module also introduces a new security group `User (Global Reader)`, heriting from project's User plus it reads all project & tasks indepently of its assignment (like project's `Administrator`).
+This module also introduces a new security group `User (all projects)`, heriting from project's User plus it reads all project & tasks indepently of its assignment (like project's `Administrator`).